faizanalibugti/ng-quiz/README.md

 **Score High, Dance with Confetti:** But wait, there's more!
 If you've scored more than 80%, get ready for the ultimate treat – a dazzling confetti celebration! 🎊 We believe in making your victories memorable.
 So, if you're among the cream of the quiz crop, prepare to be showered in a cascade of colorful confetti.
 It's your moment to shine!

 In the Results section, we're all about making your quiz experience not just informative but exhilarating.
 It's where your journey from a curious explorer to a quiz champion begins.
 So, dive in, embrace the challenge, and let's celebrate your brilliance together! 🌟

+## API Changes

+The trivia API that this app relies on for image questions has undergone some changes.
+Previously, image questions were available for free, but the API now requires a subscription for access.
+Please note the following:

+- Image questions are no longer accessible without a subscription.
+- The API subscription is available at [API Provider's Subscription Page](https://the-trivia-api.com/license/).
+- The pricing and subscription details can be found on the provider's website.

 ## 🚀 Getting Started